Chamomile for Sleep: Benefits, How It Helps & How to Use It

 Chamomile essential oil is another popular way to introduce this gentle scent into a nighttime routine.

 Unlike tea, which works through taste and warmth, chamomile oil is usually experienced through aroma.
-The scent can create a soft background atmosphere that feels calm and comforting.
+The scent reaches the limbic system directly through the olfactory nerve — which is why inhaled aromas can shift mood and alertness more quickly than many expect.

 People often use chamomile oil when they: